matthewconnell/DataScienceCapstone/Slides/final_presentation.md

  - This app uses an algorithm based on the Katz's Backoff Model of word prediction.
 It takes the most recent words and finds the four most likely next words.

- - When it cannot find any good words at all, it returns one of the top four most common words.
+ - When it cannot find any words, it returns one of the top four most common words.

- - I left in swear words as they are legitimate words the people commonly use and I did not believe any children would be using this app.

  - "Stopwords" ('a', 'the', 'and', etc.) were included as I found they made for more realistic predictions.